 - c.
+One course in Global Literature

-Native American Authors (ENLT 412) - d.
-One upper-division elective
+- d.
+Native American Authors (ENLT 412)

+- e.
+Young Adult Literature (ENLT 365)

 The department strongly encourages majors to take one literature course in a language other than English.

 Two courses in English language and theory: